KawaneRio/japanese-custom-emoji-naming-convention/README.md

 # japanese-custom-emoji-naming-convention
-This is a bash command + python script that converts Japanese echo text into a string of ASCII-compatible lowercase latin.
+japanese-custom-emoji-naming-convention is a bash command + python script that converts Japanese echo text into a string of ASCII-compatible lowercase latin.
 The naming convention is based on the [Nihonsiki](https://en.wikipedia.org/wiki/Nihon-shiki_romanization) Romanization System for strict transliteration of Japanese.
 (See ISO 3602 Strict)

 ## Prerequisities